Why Is COBRA So Expensive?

 Cost

-Pricing is based on a number of factors such as where you live and the age of participants on the plan.
+Pricing is based on several factors, such as where you live and the age of participants on the plan.
 It is worthwhile to quote this option.
 Depending on your income level, your state may subsidize your insurance premium.
 The average premium cost of a marketplace health plan is around $438/month before subsidies.

 Where To Find Marketplace Health Plans